Sustainability

 Suppliers, Customers, and Third Parties

-• Directly send complaint letters to the PTT Chief Executive Officer and President, the Audit Committee, Assistant to the President - Internal Audit Office, Assistant to President - Corporate Human Resources, or Managers of the President Office and the Corporate Secretary and Investor Relations Department.
+• Complaints can be sent directly to the Chief Executive Officer (CEO), the Audit Committee, the Assistant Managing Director of the Internal Audit Department, the Assistant Managing Director of Human Resources, the Manager of the Office of the President & CEO and the Company Secretary, or the Investor Relations Department.

 • Consumer rights